MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-sysprep-capture-deploy.md

 ## Create a bootable WinPE drive

 Windows PE (WinPE) is a small operating system used to install, deploy, and repair Windows desktop editions, Windows Server, and other Windows operating systems.
-It is an add-on to the Windows Assessment and Deployment Kit (ADK) that you previously installed in your technician PC.
+It's an add-on to the Windows Assessment and Deployment Kit (ADK) that you previously installed in your technician PC.

-In your **technician PC** follow the steps to create a bootable WinPE drive:
+In your **technician PC**, follow the steps to create a bootable WinPE drive:

 ### [Physical Device](#tab/physicaldevice)

-In this section, you create a bootable WinPE USB drive.
-You will create multiple partitions on the USB drive.
-This allows you to have a FAT32 partition for WinPE and an NTFS partition for the captured WIM file.
+In this section, you create a bootable WinPE USB drive with multiple partitions.
+Having multiple partitions allows you to have a FAT32 partition for WinPE and an NTFS partition for the captured WIM file.
 You can use this USB drive for both capturing and deploying your image.

 > [!TIP]
 > You can use the same USB drive where you created the bootable Windows IoT Enterprise installation media in the previous quickstart.